 The entry fees to all parks are included.

-Six nights' lodging are included: Two nights at the Quality Inn in Page or similar; one night at the downtown Crystal Inn in Salt Lake City; three nights at a self catering studio at Yellowstone Studios and Cabins, or similar, in West Yellowstone.
+Six nights' lodging are included: Two nights at the Quality Inn in Page or similar; one night at the downtown Crystal Inn in Salt Lake City; three nights at Yellowstone Self Catering Lodging.
+If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.

 Vehicles are mini buses or executive vans, which are vans with individual, high back, reclining seats.